All You Need To Know About Advertisers Liability Insurance

 What is Advertisers Liability Insurance?

-Advertisers liability insurance is a professional indemnity policy that covers advertisers liability while performing their duty.
-The insurance protects against liability lawsuits that may arise from another company or the public.
+Advertisers’ liability insurance, also known as advertising liability insurance, is a professional indemnity policy that covers advertisers’ liability while they perform their duties.
+It protects against lawsuits that may arise from other companies or the public.

-A company may believe your advertisement may cause them financial loss or disturb their brand’s activity.
+A company may believe your advertisement may cause financial loss or disturb their brand’s activity.
 Lawsuits could be due to accidental slander, infringement, libel and more.
-(The article will explain in detail the coverage.)

-Consequently, the insurance will cover the cost of legal defence, compensation and settlement costs related to the advertisers liability claim.
-The policy is mainly for advertising companies, but any company can purchase the insurance with a lot of promotion activity.
+Consequently, the insurance will cover the cost of legal defence, compensation, and settlement related to the advertisers’ liability claim.
+The policy is mainly for advertising companies, but any company can purchase the insurance with a lot of promotional activity.

 What Does Advertisers Liability Insurance Cover?